What are your thoughts on leather? Can leather be eco-friendly? And how eco-friendly are alternatives to leather? Let’s

 Although irrefutably more ethical when it comes to animal welfare, the production of PVC and PU faux leather requires petrochemicals derived from non-renewable fossil fuels, such as coal or natural gas.

 Of course, raising cattle contributes to climate change, through methane associated with intensive cattle rearing.
 Meanwhile, PU and PVC may shed microplastic, which harms animals and humans.
 Again, it’s not a clear-cut issue.

 How Toxic Is PU or PVC?

 The chemicals themselves required to make PVC and PU leather alternatives aren’t eco-friendly, nor are they good for human health.
 PVC is regarded as the most toxic of all plastics.
 As well as being a known human carcinogen, it’s known to cause diabetes, as well as damage immune systems, disrupt hormones, and create birth defects.
 PVC’s effects are wide-ranging.
 Workers, soil and water supplies, and nearby communities can all be at risk.

 PU is a slightly eco-friendlier choice than PVC when it comes to leather alternatives.
 Although chemical-laden, it requires fewer chemicals than PVC to produce.
 And although it is still toxic, particularly in the workplace, it is less toxic than PVC.
 Manufacturers are also now able to make PU with plant-based raw materials.
 This reduces the toxic chemical load in it, making it safer.

 Is PU A Better Choice Than Leather?

 Asking if PU is a better choice than leather opens up another eco-friendly dilemma.
-I have two vintage (+30-year-old) leather bags.
-I have used these on steady rotation for the past seven years.
+I have two vintage (+40-year-old) leather bags.
+I have used these on steady rotation for the past fifteen years.
 Both are still going strong.
 A little scuffed perhaps but it all adds to the character.

 Comparing them to the cheap PU bag I owned before switching to those leather bags is night and day.
 I bought my PU bag new, and it barely lasted 6 months of near-daily use.
 The strap then stretched beyond repair and a hole developed in the bag itself.
 It ended up in the bin (to landfill, as it’s non-recyclable) less than a year after purchase.
 This leather alternative was not as eco-friendly as I had hoped it would be.

 Which Option Is Best?